Photography: Erika Green

-Naarm/Melbourne based Jacqui Stockdale is a leading Australian contemporary artist known for her magical and symbolic imagery that spans theatrical photography, painting, drawing, collage and performance.
-Stockdale explores the human condition through masquerade, mortality and Australian folklore, steeped in carnivalesque theatricality.
-She grew up in regional Victoria, is a graduate of the Victorian College of the Arts and currently a research candidate at the University of Melbourne.
+Naarm/Melbourne based Jacqui Stockdale is a leading Australian contemporary artist known for her magical and symbolic imagery that spans painting, photography, drawing, collage and performance installation.
+Stockdale considers herself a ‘portraitist’, exploring the human condition through masquerade, ritual and Australian folklore, steeped in carnivalesque theatricality.
+She grew up in regional Victoria, is a graduate of the Victorian College of the Arts.

-Stockdale has exhibited extensively throughout Australia and internationally and has been included in exhibitions such as Magic Object, Adelaide Biennial of Australian Art, Art Gallery of South Australia; Theatre of the World, MONA; Alles Masquerade, Museum Rot, Germany; Living Rooms, curated by Robert Wilson, Louvre Museum, Paris; Outlands, Volta, Switzerland.
-Her works are held in major collections around the world.
+Stockdale has exhibited extensively throughout Australia and internationally and has been included in exhibitions such as Magic Object, Adelaide Biennial of Australian Art, Art Gallery of South Australia; Theatre of the World, MONA; Alles Masquerade, Museum Rot, Germany; Living Rooms, by Robert Wilson, Louvre Museum, Paris; Outlands, Volta, Switzerland.
+Her works are held in major collections including the Watermill Collection, USA; National Gallery of Australia; National Portrait Gallery, ACT; Art Gallery of South Australia.

 The making of The Quiet Wild 2012